Phase Contrast Microscope: Principle, Types and Applications

 Working mechanism of the Phase Contrast Microscope

-• When the two sets of light rays, direct and diffracted beams, are brought together, they form an image of the specimen on the ocular lens with a bright background and different dark areas.
-This type of microscopy is called dark-phase-contrast microscopy.
+- When the two sets of light rays, direct and diffracted beams, are brought together, they form an image of the specimen on the ocular lens with a bright background and different dark areas.
+This configuration, dark structures against a light background, is what the next section describes as positive phase contrast, the most commonly used form of this technique

 Types of Phase Contrast